 Endless Hope for Children (EHFC)

-Endless Hope for Children's ministry began in 1999 when they began to provide basic physical care including shelter, clothing, food and medical care, as well as education, moral development and spiritual guidance for a number of orphans found living in the streets and marketplace of their township.
-A house was rented initially with support from other sources, but this support ended abruptly a few years ago, leaving the ministry without any funding.
+Endless Hope for Children's (EHFC) ministry commenced in 1999 when they began to provide basic physical care including shelter, clothing, food and medical care, as well as education, moral development and spiritual guidance for a number of orphans found living in the streets and marketplace of their township.
+OFA began a partnership with EHFC in the summer of 2006 and has served as the primary supporter for this organization for over eleven years.

 - Rural Poverty Portal.
 Rural Poverty in Sierra Leone. http://www.ruralpovertyportal.org/country/home/tags/sierra_leone (accessed Sept.
 22, 2013).